agiens/worldmodel/README.md

 Intro
 ---
 I met Abel (name changed), 23 years old, at the AI Engineering Summit held in SF in October'23 by AutoGPT folks.
-Like many others in the hall, he was the dot.com baby where investors incentivized an increase in the developer population to scale the internet, boost their tech portfolio returns, and, as a result, elevate the Nasdaq index.
+Like many others in the hall, he was a "dot-com baby" where investors incentivized an increase in the developer population to scale the internet, boost their tech portfolio returns, and, as a result, elevate the Nasdaq index.

 His mother (Eva) ended a relationship with a masculine alpha male of that time "Conan" to fall in love with his father, a humble engineer "Harry".
 Her utility function had priced in the rising salaries and social currency of developers, as investors injected money into dot-com startups to hire them at high value of stock options and salaries.
 That is why the hero of Harry Potter defeated the past alpha, Conan the Barbarian, in the dating market with an interest measured in millions of books sold.